-The mission of the World Languages and Cultures program is to provide students with opportunities to develop functional competence in a language other than English.
+The mission of the Department of World Languages and Cultures is to provide students with opportunities to develop functional competence in a language other than English.
 We want to help our students use the language they are studying.

 In doing so, we emphasize the development of speaking skills, cultural understanding, and responsible global citizenship.
 Our students also focus on all other aspects of developing language skills for communicative purposes.
 Many of our students study abroad, obtain employment with companies that have international interests, earn scholarships such as the Fulbright, and attend graduate school in areas that incorporate their language abilities.